Ca della Corte

 Lows

-• It’s hard to find - you'll get a map when you book through i-escape - and don't confuse it with Casa della Corte near San Marco Square
+• It can be hard to find - you'll get a map when you book through i-escape - and don't confuse it with Casa della Corte near San Marco Square

-• Some bathrooms are rather old-fashioned and the apartment kitchens are lacking in basic utensils
+• Some bathrooms are rather old-fashioned and the decor feels tired in places

 Best time to go